Encryption Keys (SSRS Native Mode)

 Restoring the symmetric key is necessary if you updated the user account of the Report Server service (and you used a tool other than the Reporting Services Configuration Manager to change the account), or if you are migrating a report server installation to a new server.

 To protect the symmetric key from unauthorized access, the symmetric key is encrypted using the private key of the Report Server service.
 Only the Report Server service is able to unlock and use the symmetric key to store sensitive data in the report server database.
 If you change the identity of the Report Server service, or if you migrate the report server to a new computer, the private key of the Report Server service will no longer be able to unlock the symmetric key.
 To restore access to the symmetric key, re-encrypt the symmetric key using the private key of the new Report Server service identity.
 Restoring the symmetric key is the process by which the re-encryption occurs.

 Only restore a symmetric key if it is the same key that is currently used to encrypt and decrypt data in the report server database.
 If you restore a symmetric key that is not valid, you can no longer access sensitive data.
 In this case, delete and re-create the key.

 The action of deleting and recreating the symmetric key cannot be reversed or undone.
 Deleting or recreating the key can have important ramifications on your current installation.
 If you delete the key, any existing data encrypted by the symmetric key will also deleted.
 Deleted data includes connection strings to external report data sources, stored connection strings, and some subscription information.

-To open this page, start the Reporting Services Configuration tool and select the link in the navigation pane.
-For more information, see How to: Start Reporting Services Configuration Manager.
+To open this page, start the Reporting Services Configuration Manager and select the link in the navigation pane.
+For more information, see Reporting Services Configuration Manager (Native Mode).